dbeniamin/1-100_PythonCode_Challenge/README.md

 3. Save the contents run `main.py`.
 4. Feel free to open and analyze other files that are within the project folder.

 You can customize the files / folders as needed for your own desired usage.
-Additionally, ensure you have the required dependencies installed.

 Feel free to explore the files and folders in the repository and adapt them to suit your needs.

 ### Description:

-**day specific .py** : contain several explanations and practical examples of the topic for the specified day

-**day specific project folder** : contains a project that is build using topics and methods used during the day, along with previously gained knowledge.
+**day specific .py** : contain several explanations and practical examples of the topic for the specified day **day specific project folder** : contains a project that is build using topics and methods used during the day, along with previously gained knowledge.

 ### Change Log: